 2. Are they yellow?

 Nails that are thick, slow-growing, and yellow often point to lung diseases like emphysema or chronic bronchitis.
 Fluid in your lungs and hands also can lead to yellow nail syndrome.
 So can Raynaud’s phenomenon, which is caused by poor circulation to the fingers, toes, and nose.
-Yellow nails can even be a symptom of sinusitis, thyroid problems, and rheumatoid arthritis.
+Yellow nails can even be a symptom of sinusitis, thyroid problems, lymph accumulation, and rheumatoid arthritis.
+Occasionally, yellow nails run in families, suggesting a genetic connection.
 Only your doctor can tell you what they mean.

 3. Are your nail beds red?

 Talk to your doctor.
 They’ll probably want to examine your heart.